All-optical quantum computing using cubic phase gates: Applications

 with the subscript $a$ denoting an extra ancilla mode.
 Combining the approximated controlled phase rotation gate $S_{\bm{\lambda}}(t)$ with a displacement gate,

 we can thus approximate the controlled-$Z$ gate by simply applying the same gate four times,

-Here the Fourier gate $\hat F_a=\exp(i\frac{\pi}{2}\frac{\hat x_a^2 + \hat p_a^2}{2})$ is performed on the ancilla and the superscripts indicate the different qubits (or modes) the operators act upon.
+Here the Fourier gate $\hat F_a=\exp(i\frac{\pi}{2}\frac{\hat x_a^2 + \hat p_a^2}{2})$ is performed on the ancilla and the superscripts indicate the different qubits and qumodes the operators act upon.
+A simple calculation shows that the four displacements combined just perform the operation $\hat F_1^\dagger\hat F_2^\dagger$ and can thus be replaced by two additional Fourier gates.
 In order to evaluate the quality of the approximated controlled-$Z$ gate, we use the worst-case fidelity after tracing out the ancillary mode,

 with the fidelity of a density matrix and a pure state